crowdlabel/CrowdLabel/docs/task_format.md

 }
 ```

-This JSON file is to be saved as `
+This JSON file is to be saved as `task.json`.
+The file extensions of all other resources should match the content in order for the resource to be rendered properly.